Detention of Mahmoud Khalil: Jewish Americans

+Khalil with US Senator Bernie Sanders following Khalil's release from custody, 22 July 2025.

 According to the Jewish Telegraphic Agency (JTA), Khalil's detention "divided Jews"; an unscientific survey of its readers found a "slight majority" supported Khalil's deportation.
 Jewish Currents reported that Jewish American organizations were split on the question: "mainstream groups have remained silent, and liberal Zionist and anti-Zionist Jewish organizations have sharply condemned it".

 Jewish members of the Columbia University faculty protested Khalil's arrest on campus on March 10, and several Jewish groups expressed concern about or opposition to his detention, including J Street, Jewish Voice for Peace, the Jewish Council for Public Affairs, Jews for Racial and Economic Justice, IfNotNow, and Bend the Arc.
 These concerns were echoed by several Jewish individuals, including Jonathan Jacoby, Erwin Chemerinsky, Noah Feldman, and Jill Stein.
 More than one of the groups said the Trump administration was using antisemitism as an excuse for an authoritarian agenda.
 Jewish Voice for Peace organized a sit-in at Trump Tower in Manhattan on March 13 during which protesters chanted "Free Mahmoud Khalil".
 About 300 protesters participated, and almost 100 were arrested.

 In an op-ed for The Free Press, Alan Dershowitz criticized public support given to Khalil's views while also calling for civil liberty groups to "defend his First Amendment right not to be punished (in this case deported)".

 The Anti-Defamation League (ADL), the Orthodox Union, and Betar US praised Khalil's arrest as an effort to stop antisemitism on college campuses.
 The ADL said his detention "illustrates [the Trump administration's] resolve by holding alleged perpetrators responsible for their actions", but that any immigration status actions must follow due process.